benmvp/slides/2020/reactglobal/perfect-lib.md

   * But lately I've been using **Github actions** and loving it
   * Can use Github actions w/o registering for another service
 - Here's an example Github workflow to run the tests on Node 10, 12 & 14
-  * I always run on the LTS versions (even) and latest odd
-  * It's important that you test on multiple Node versions!
+  * It's important that you test on all versions your lib supports!

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/katka-pavlickova-Sf5Q7Ljjf58-volkswagen-beetles-unsplash.jpg) no-repeat center" data-background-size="cover" -->